How to Apply

 £1,700* plus optional £1,000*

 Students often choose to buy a laptop in their first year, however there are PCs and Macs available on campus with the necessary software on them.
 The University also provides short-term laptop loans, although they do not support all the advanced digital design programs.
 If you purchase your own computer you may need to obtain specialist software and an external hard-drive.
-You may choose to buy a camera, although there are some available for loan.
-You will be required to buy some model-making equipment.
+You will be required to buy some model-making and drawing equipment.
 There may also be some additional costs if you choose to use specialist model making equipment such as the 3D printers and laser cutters.
-You will be required to print your work for reviews.
+On occasion you may be required to print work for reviews but we will generally ask you to share your work digitally.

 Professional Costs